What's the problem?

 Indian is recalling 2020 Challenger motorcycles for insufficiently lubricated engine output shaft bearings which could result in bearing failure at very low mileage, according to the NHTSA.
 Engine output shaft bearing failure could cause a sudden loss of power, increasing the risk of a crash.
 This recall began in April 2020.

-See the other product liability cases we're currently taking.
+See the other product liability lawsuits we’re currently taking.

 Do I Have an Indian Motorcycle Recall Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Indian Motorcycle Recall Lawsuits.
-We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Indian Motorcycle Recall Lawsuits.
+We are handling individual litigation nationwide and are currently accepting new injury and death cases in all 50 states.

 If you or a loved one has been injured by an Indian Motorcycle, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.